blouyakis/emt_basic/module_2_test.md

 ### Q87 🟢
 **Front**
-Evaluate need for Standard Precautions:
+When should the EMT evaluate the need for Standard Precautions?
 · No need—same every call
 · **Throughout the call**
 · Before arrival only